jirkapok/GasPlanner/doc/settings.md

 * `Maximum deco ppO2`: Used only in case of calculated ascent or in case of rock bottom calculation to choose best decompression mix.
 For decompression 1.6 is common recommended value.

 > In both cases the ppO2 value should never be higher than 1.6 for recreational divers.

+## Units

+> We strongly encourage to use metric system, which is easy to use.

+In case you prefer to use Imperial units the app will switch to that system and all values will use feet, cubic feet, feet above sea water and psi.
+The default value is metric system.
+Keep mind that the app primary uses metric system and different values than expected may be caused by rounding.